PS5 restock update: Track today on Twitter, Walmart, Target and more

 Where to buy PS5: Check PS5 restock now

-As of May 24 at 5:50 p.m.
+As of May 25 at 5:30 p.m.
 ET, there is no PS5 restock available.
-Best Buy had a surprise restock Monday morning, but has since sold out.
-It might be a pain to seek, but with games like The Last of Us 2 getting a big performance boost from the PS5, the effort to snag a console is worth it.
+Best Buy has been the only major retailer with restock so far this week.
+It might be a pain to seek out, but with games like The Last of Us 2 getting a big performance boost from the PS5, the effort to snag a console is worth it.
 So to help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5 right now.
-Plus, here's one Tom's Guide staffer on how I got my PS5 - without playing the restock game.
+Plus, here's one Tom's Guide staffer on how I got my PS5 without playing the restock game.

 PS5: $499 @ Amazon